Top 6 Venture Capital Firms For Govtech Startups

 5. Mubadala Capital Ventures

-- Investment stages: Early Stage Venture, Late Stage Venture, Post-IPO
+- Investment stages: Early Stage Venture, Late Stage Venture, Post-Ipo

 - Industries of focus: Asset Management, Government, Venture Capital